 Agency Emergency Phone

-The Permittee is not designated as a Significant Industrial User (SIU) according to the Ordinance definition.
+The Permittee is an Industrial User (IU) and is not designated as a Significant Industrial User (SIU) according to the Ordinance definition.
 Indirect discharge only: The wastewater discharged to the Brine Line is transported via a SAWPA permitted Liquid Waste Hauler (LWH).

 Compliance with this Permit does not relieve the Permittee of its obligation to comply with Agency Acronym, SAWPA’s and Orange County Sanitation District’s (OCSD) wastewater regulations and all pretreatment regulations, standards, or requirements under local, State and Federal laws, including any such laws, regulations, standards, or requirements that may become effective during the term of this permit.
 OCSD is the owner/operator of the Publicly Owned Treatment Works (POTW) and is recognized as the Control Authority by Federal Regulation 40 CFR 403 and has the authority and right to enforce its pretreatment program within SAWPA’s Service area.
 SAWPA is OCSD’s Delegated Control Authority.
 Control Authorities List are hereinafter referred to as the Control Authorities.